Enterprise Risk Management

 The CSC reports the Company's overall risk management results to the Sustainability Committee and Board of Directors every year, and disclose information in accordance with regulatory requirements.

-We reference the ISO 31000 Risk Management, and the Risk Assessment in Practice methodology published by the Committee of Sponsoring Organizations (COSO).
+EVA Air reference the ISO 31000 Risk Management, and the Risk Assessment in Practice methodology published by the Committee of Sponsoring Organizations (COSO).
 Based on materiality principles, we identify, assess, manage, and disclose risks related to economic (including corporate governance), environmental, social, and other key topics that may arise in our operating processes.
-Risk assessment involves evaluating its impact, likelihood, vulnerability, and speed of onset (magnitude).
+Risk assessment involves evaluating its impact, likelihood, vulnerability, and speed of onset (magnitude) based on a quantitative scale of 1 to 5.
 Risk categories include strategic, operational, financial, environmental, and medium-to-long-term emerging risks.
+Also, considering our overall operating strategies and the business environment, the Corporate Sustainability Committee submits risk appetite level assessments for identified risks to the President for approval, after which they serve as the basis for later risk assessment and response.
+This ensures that overall risks remain within acceptable limits.
+There has been no significant change in the risk and opportunity management process for this year as compared to the previous year.

 Sensitivity analysis of non-financial risks